dhirajpatra/google_adk_ollama_multi_agent/README.md

 # Google ADK Multi Agent Ollama Application

 Still this is the only Google ADK Ollama multi Agent application to run locally.
+It is not completed yet due to error from ADK Litellm and other function to communicate with Ollama and ADK.

 # image of krishigpt chatbot
 ![KrishiGPT Chatbot](./images/multiagentworking.png "KrishiGPT Chatbot")